Modifiers #

 The GM can incorporate any of the following rules adjustments to suit their campaign:

-• Death Roll: When a character would become OUT in a context where they might die, the GM can call for a death roll.
+Death Roll: When a character would become OUT in a context where they might die, the GM can call for a death roll.
 The player must roll a D20 with no bonus.
-If they roll a 1 or a 2, their character dies.
-If they roll a 19 or a 20, they recover one stress.
+If they roll a 1, their character dies.
+If they roll a 20, they recover one stress.
 If they roll anything else, they become OUT normally.